The 6 Tattoo Trends Blowing Up Your Instagram Feed in 2018

 The old is new again as well.
 Today, people aren’t afraid to blend tattoo styles from different countries.

-All manner of subject matter is depicted in this style and it is more about the look rather than the content,” says Sicklinger, who describes the trend as “generally black and grey, the combination of the style of Japanese, traditional Americana tattoos and Russian prison tattoos with heavier line weights and simplified designs mixed with fine line weights, dotwork shading and heavy black areas.”
+Any type of subject matter can be depicted in this style, and it is more about the look rather than the content, says Sicklinger, who describes the trend as “generally black and gray, the combination of the style of Japanese, traditional Americana tattoos and Russian prison tattoos with heavier line weights and simplified designs mixed with fine line weights, dotwork shading and heavy black areas.”

 Size and Placement